pythonprofilers/memory_profiler/README.rst

 ============================
     * Q: How accurate are the results ?
-    * A: This module gets the memory consumption by querying the operating system kernel about the amount of memory the current process has allocated, which might be slightly different from the ammount of memory that is actually used by the Python interpreter.
+    * A: This module gets the memory consumption by querying the operating system kernel about the ammount of memory the current process has allocated, which might be slightly different from the ammount of memory that is actually used by the Python interpreter.
 Also, because of how the garbage collector works in